alexwlchan/books.alexwlchan.net/src/2024/show-me-the-bodies.md

 The chapters alternate between a timeline of the fire on the night (12.54&nbsp;a.m., 1.20&nbsp;a.m., 1.30&nbsp;a.m., …) and describing the events lead up to the fire.
 It's a powerful if unsettling read.

-I don't enjoy the events it described, but the writing style is clear and detailed.
+I don't enjoy the events it described, but the writing is nice and clear.
+The author has done lots of research and spoken to a lot of Grenfell survivors, which creates a good mix of detail and human stories.
-I took lots of notes, because there's so much good stuff in here ("good" with an asterisk).
+There's so much good stuff in here ("good" with an asterisk).
 Highly recommend.